 - Announcements will be made periodically each year regarding the amount of fundable money remaining in the Psychology Endowment.

 Research Summary and Acknowledgments: At the conclusion of the research project, the recipients of a Psychology Endowment Grant will submit an abstract of their research to the Chair of the Psychology Endowment Committee for possible inclusion in the following year’s Research Brochure.
 All papers and publications resulting from research with Psychology Endowment Fund assistance will acknowledge receipt of financial assistance from the Fund.
 Students who receive a Travel Award will be expected to write a brief summary (1-2 paragraph) of their experience at the conference, which will be posted on the Department website.

-Supervision: The faculty supervisor of the IS/IR Distinction Research or other research project is responsible for working with the student who receives funds from the Psychology Endowment Committee to insure responsible grant management.
+Supervision: The faculty supervisor of the IS/IR or other research project is responsible for working with the student who receives funds from the Psychology Endowment Committee to insure responsible grant management.

-The Psychology Endowment Committee: The Psychology Endowment Committee will be composed of one or two Department of Psychology faculty members chosen by the department faculty, and the departmental AAA.
+The Psychology Endowment Committee: The Psychology Endowment Committee will be composed of one or two Department of Psychology faculty members chosen by the department faculty, and the departmental academic administrative assistant.

-The Psychology Endowment Committee will meet periodically (1) to review and make decisions on funding requests, (2) to make decisions for small modifications in the General Policies statement, (3) to discuss bringing major revision suggestions to the department faculty, and (4) to elect a chair.
+The Psychology Endowment Committee will meet periodically to (1) review and make decisions on funding requests, (2) make decisions for small modifications in the General Policies statement, (3) discuss bringing major revision suggestions to the department faculty, and (4) elect a chair.